denpeshkov/cs-notes/Go Interfaces Usage Best Practices.md

 Returning concrete types means that we can add new methods without [breaking backward compatibility](https://youtu.be/JhdL5AkH-AQ?si=Cs0TDV7SjeSYAEki&t=1430).
 Also, clients can use all the methods of the type, not just the one defined in interface

-There are exceptions in standard library, for example `error` interface and `io.LimitReader` function that returns `io.Reader` instead of `io.LimitedReader`.
+There are exceptions in the standard library, for example `error` interface and `io.LimitReader` function that returns `io.Reader` instead of `io.LimitedReader`.
 Although, it seems, that returning `io.Reader` instead of a concrete `io.LimitReader` was a mistake by Go designers

+Obviously, if a function needs to be able to return multiple implementations, it must return an interface

 # References